refaktor/rye/INTRO_3.md

 }
 ```

 If __if__ is just a function, it means you can make your own if-like functions inside rye.

+## U either like it or U don't

-The small downside of
-this is that in Rye we can't have special forms like __if ... else ....__, because _we don't have special forms at all_.
+The downside of this is that in Rye we can't have special forms like __if ... else ....__, because _we don't
+have special forms at all_.

 ```python
 if name == "Jim":